YPares/arpligner/README.md

 each receive their own chord track and pattern tracks.

-**Multi-channel** has the advantage of requiring a bit less CPU and RAM, and allowing for several chord "tracks" that can each one affect up to 15 patterns "tracks".
+**Multi-channel** has the advantage of requiring a bit less CPU and RAM, and enables you to have several chord tracks, each one affecting up to 15 patterns tracks.

 ### Multi-instance mode